tsnellgrove/dark_castle3/doc/to_do.md

 		link puzzle to total number of moves?
-Or to score? repeat option like 'again' / 'g' in Zork (JE request) Possibly add a room 6 with time travel?? find a use for the word "griffonage" (illegible handwriting) Opportunity to include princess in game - perhaps have Willie give her the hedgehog_broach to time travel Depict future (opportunity but challenges) by painting to portrait Also get key from time travel - put in container and then refind 100 years later
+Or to score? repeat option like 'again' / 'g' in Zork (JE request) Possibly add a room 6 with time travel??
+		Opportunity to include princess in game - perhaps have Willie give her the hedgehog_broach to time travel Depict future (opportunity but challenges) by painting to portrait Also get key from time travel - put in container and then refind 100 years later